greg2010/Athena/README.md

 At this point we are not doing versioned releases.
 Use the commit tagged images for stable deployments instead.
 Master branch images can be assumed stable and suitable for public releases.

+## Disclaimer
+Athena isn't endorsed by Riot Games and doesn't reflect the views or opinions of Riot Games or anyone officially involved in producing or managing Riot Games properties.
+Riot Games, and all associated properties are trademarks or registered trademarks of Riot Games, Inc.

 ## License

 [AGPL-3.0](https://choosealicense.com/licenses/agpl-3.0/)